jwtk/jjwt/README.md

 JwkThumbprint sha256Thumbprint = jwk.thumbprint(); // SHA-256 thumbprint by default

-JwkThumbprint anotherThumbprint = jwk.thumbprint(hashAlg); // thumbprint using specified hash algorithm
+JwkThumbprint anotherThumbprint = jwk.thumbprint(Jwks.HASH.SHA512); // or a specified hash algorithm
 ```

 The resulting `JwkThumbprint` instance provides some useful methods:

 * `jwkThumbprint.toByteArray()`: the thumbprint's actual digest bytes - i.e. the raw output from the hash algorithm
 * `jwkThumbprint.toString()`: the digest bytes as a Base64URL-encoded string
-* `jwkThumbprint.getHashAlgorithm()`: the specific `HashAlgorithm` used to compute the thumbprint
+* `jwkThumbprint.getHashAlgorithm()`: the specific `HashAlgorithm` used to compute the thumbprint.
+Many standard IANA
+                                      hash algorithms are available as constants in the `Jwts.HASH` utility class.
 * `jwkThumbprint.toURI()`: the thumbprint's canonical URI as defined by the [JWK Thumbprint URI](https://www.rfc-editor.org/rfc/rfc9278.html) specification

 <a name="jwk-thumbprint-kid"></a>